 Deferred tax assets are realized by prior and future taxable income of appropriate character.
-Current accounting standards require that a valuation allowance be recorded if it is not likely that sufficient taxable income of appropriate character will be generated in the U.S. to realize the deferred tax assets.
-In the fourth quarter of 2012, we recognized an impairment of our deferred tax assets, resulting in a non-cash charge to income of \$91.7 million.
-While we currently have no remaining deferred tax assets on our books, any future deferred tax assets are subject to the same impairment risk.
+Current accounting standards require that a valuation allowance be recorded if it is not likely that sufficient taxable income of appropriate character will be generated to realize the deferred tax assets.
+In the fourth quarter of 2012, we established a full valuation allowance against our United States deferred tax assets, resulting in a non-cash charge to income of \$91.7 million.